Skip to main content

 instance: the VM instance name of the DiscrimiNAT instance this log line was generated from

-And if a Firewall Rule with a see-thru rule in it is found attached to a client application, the following fields will be also present:
+And if a Firewall Rule with a see-thru rule in it is found attached to a client application, there will be an additional field:

 thru_date: the date until which the non-blocking see-thru mode should remain effective; past this date such a rule would lose effect